 Diagnose as soon as possible to ensure prompt management.1,2,3,6,19,20

-ERKNET AND OXALEUROPE GUIDELINES 2023 RECOMMENDATIONS
+ERKNET AND OXALEUROPE 2023 CLINICAL PRACTICE RECOMMENDATIONS

-Zoe and Nathan’s Story With Primary Hyperoxaluria Type 1 (PH1)
+Zoe and Nathan’s Story With Primary Hyperoxaluria Type 1 (PH1) Video Thumbnail

 “Zoe and Ryan (brother) were genetically tested following Nathan’s (brother) [PH1] diagnosis.
 At that time Zoe had no symptoms at all.
 We had no suspicion that there was anything wrong.
-The bloods were, it seemed ok, but her kidneys had a lot of kidney stones.
+The bloods were, it seemed OK, but her kidneys had a lot of kidney stones.
 How she was coping with that, I’ve got no idea.”

 Becky